What’s Cloud Storage?

-Notes: You can also click on the “Experience without signing up” option to get one temp account to test.
+Notes: You can also click on the “Try without signing up” option to get one temp account to test.

 Step 2.
 Add Clouds to MultCloud.
-After creating one account, you need to add Dropbox and OneDrive to MultCloud by clicking on “Add Clouds”.
+After creating one account, you need to add Dropbox and OneDrive to MultCloud by clicking on “Add Cloud”.

 Notes: MultCloud does not have any limit to the number of clouds to add.
 If you have multiple cloud accounts that MultCloud supports, you can add them one by one to MultCloud.

 Step 3.
 Click on “Cloud Transfer” tap to enter in the transfer interface.

 Step 4.
 Choose Dropbox as the directory you want to transfer, choose OneDrive as the target directory you want to save the files to, and click on “Transfer Now” to migrate Dropbox to OneDrive.

 - For “Cloud Transfer”, it supports transferring folders or entire cloud as the source.
 If you just want to move some files from Dropbox to OneDrive, it’s recommended you use "Copy" or "Copy to".